seefood/mac_si1452/README.md

 ## Changelog

-0.1 Initial version POC.
+* 0.1 Initial version POC.
 Used Ukelele to create an initial Hebrew keyboard (based on the MacOS standard Hebrew) and edited the alt-gr layer to feature Niqqud.
+* 0.2 Seperate the 1452 and 1452-2 layouts.

 ## Todo

-* Add "Improved" variant with the 9 new key locations
 * Clean up keys mapped to unrelated symbols inherited from original Mac mapping.